 Best Practices for page Events

-• Rich Context: The Context Payload allows for the specification of comprehensive context data for each event, enhancing the granularity of analytics data captured.
+• Rich Context: The Data Layer allows for the specification of comprehensive context data for each event, enhancing the granularity of analytics data captured.
 Don’t hesitate to provide as much information as possible about the page.

 • Manual JS Compatibility: Edgee’s manual triggering capabilities ensure that you can collect pageviews without the traditional webpage reloads.

-• Flexible Destination Configuration: Utilize the destinations parameter to fine-tune where your data is sent, optimizing for relevance and efficiency.
+• Flexible Destination Configuration: Utilize the components parameter to fine-tune where your data is sent, optimizing for relevance and efficiency.